 - ½ teaspoon vanilla extract

-- Preheat oven to 350 degrees F. Line a 9x5inch loaf pan with foil and grease foil with some extra butter.
+- Preheat oven to 325 degrees F. Line an 8 ½ x4 ½ inch loaf pan with foil and grease bottom with some extra butter.
 If using square muffin tin, only grease 4 of the little wells.

 - In a microwave-safe mixing bowl or small saucepan, melt the butter.
 Add the cocoa powder to the hot butter and stir until smooth.
 Stir in Magic Baker and hot coffee, stirring again until smooth (the hot coffee helps dissolve the sugar blend).
 Stir in vanilla and egg.